influxdata/telegraf/docs/AGGREGATORS.md

   register themselves.
 See below for a quick example.
 * To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/aggregators/all/all.go` file.
-* The `SampleConfig` function should return valid toml that describes how the plugin can be configured.
+* The `SampleConfig` function will be automatically updated in the build process to include the sample configuration from the README.md.
 This is included in `telegraf config`.
 Please consult the [Sample Config][] page for the latest style guidelines.
 * The `Description` function should say in one line what this aggregator does.
 * The Aggregator plugin will need to keep caches of metrics that have passed